 Overview

-Because any money spent on a product or service becomes income to the producer, nation production is (broadly speaking) equivalent to income.
+Because any money spent on a product or service becomes income to the producer, national production is (broadly speaking) equivalent to income.

 The National Accounts equation breaks production into a set of components.